Msc Malaysia Status now renamed as Malaysia Digital Status - updated January 2023

 Before implementing Industry 4.0 elements, you should have a deep understanding of the various aspects of utilising them to achieve a better efficiency.
 As there are different elements to know there is also a need to understand how different elements can be integrated to give a holistic account of bettering efficiency in the production processes.
 Before implementation, there is a need to know of the cost of doing so – there are different suppliers that can do the same thing.
 Indeed before we can talk about Industrial Revolution 4.0, we would have to learn new things as well as connected to the industry players who would be able to share their experiences in terms of the practicability of implementing new toys in their specific environments.
 So it goes well to learn from the industry as there are always a cheaper means towards implementing that is often not shared by the mainstream players.
 We at Patentagentip is rather well versed in Industry 4.0 paradigm as we are practitioners ourselves – so you will get good advice from us.

-Your New Business Model (mdec2.0 complaint) will be Non-IP(intellectual property) based income as of this moment - in other words you don't own any intellectual property (IP).
+Your New Business Model (mdec2.0 complaint) will be Non-IP (intellectual property) based income as of this moment (an ip based business model will be introduced at a later date) - in other words you don't own any intellectual property (IP).
 You may also obtain license to use the program that was created by a third party.
 You will not be accorded pioneer status via MDEC but you may obtain it through other authorities (like MIDA).
 Application is an onerous job as you will need to know what the authorities want - you will do yourself a great relief if you consult someone who is aware of what MDEC wants.

 At the present moment, only Global Business Services or Knowledge Process Outsourcing (excluding non-technical and/or low value call/contact center; data entry; recruitment process outsourcing) will be accepted.
 Your application will be based on Services Model but if you want to apply using an IP based model (of revenue) then you will have to wait until MDEC has announced the criteria and requirements - the IP based models will have less of a restriction.